Kipp Lennon: Early and personal life

-Lennon was born in Venice, California, the son of William and Isabelle Lennon.
+Lennon was born in Venice, California, the youngest son of William and Isabelle Lennon with four additional sons and seven daughters.
+William Herbert Lennon and Isabelle Emily "Sis" Denning married in early 1939.
+He worked as a milkman for many years before getting a job at a local golf course.
+Isabelle was a housewife remaining at home to raise their twelve children.

 His given name is Christopher.
-The explanation he gives for his nickname is: "When I was brought home from the hospital as a brand new baby, everyone was calling me 'Chrissy', like people do with newborns.
+His explanation for his nickname is: "When I was brought home from the hospital as a brand new baby, everyone was calling me 'Chrissy', like people do with newborns.
 You add an 'e' or 'y' or whatever to their name as an instant nickname.
 Okay, so my brother Joe was three years old, and he couldn't say 'Chrissy', and kept saying 'Kippy'.
 My brother Dan, who was ten, thought that was hilarious, and from that day on, literally my first day at home, I was dubbed Kippy, never to be called Christopher again except by doctors, teachers, cops, and my mom if she was mad at me."
-Lennon is the youngest brother of the popular female quartet The Lennon Sisters, who rose to fame on The Lawrence Welk Show and continued a successful singing career in the subsequent decades.ancestry was a mixture of Mexican, Spanish, German, and Irish.
-Isabelle's maternal grandfather, Pablo Alvarez (1857–1905), was born in Santa Ana, California, and her maternal grandmother, Margarita Camacho (1864–1938), was from Wilmington, California.
+Lennon is the youngest brother of the popular female quartet The Lennon Sisters, who rose to fame on The Lawrence Welk Show and continued a successful singing career in the subsequent decades.
+Isabelle Lennon's ancestry was a mixture of Mexican, Spanish, German, and Irish.
+Her maternal grandfather, Pablo Alvarez (1857–1905), was born in Santa Ana, California, and her maternal grandmother, Margarita Camacho (1864–1938), was from Wilmington, California.
 Pablo's great-great-great-grandfather, Bernardo Salgado De Oliberos, was born in San Andrés, Spain.

 When Lennon was nine years old, he and his family endured the shooting death of their father, William.
 Chet Young, a stalker who believed himself to be married to Kipp's sister Peggy (of The Lennon Sisters), felt that their father stood in the way and had to be eliminated.
 Lying in wait, Young shot him in the parking lot of the Marina Del Rey golf course and two months later, used the same gun to commit suicide.
 The family later discovered an unopened letter having a cutout of Mr. Lennon, a picture of a gun pointed at his head, and the words "High Noon" (the time of the murder).